View all policies

 We Make Footballers — Safeguarding Children

-We Make Footballers acknowledges its responsibility to safeguard the welfare of every child and young person who has been entrusted to its care, and is committed to working to provide a safe environment for all members.
+We Make Footballers acknowledges its responsibility to safeguard the welfare of every child and young person who has been entrusted to its care.
+We are committed to providing a safe environment for all members.
 A child or young person is anyone under the age of 18 engaged in any club soccer activity.
-We align with US child protection laws and best practices, including those set out by the US Center for SafeSport and relevant state child welfare regulations.
+We align our standards with US child protection laws and best practices, including those set out by the US Center for SafeSport and relevant state child welfare regulations.

-The key principles of our Child Welfare Policy are that:
+The key principles of our Child Welfare Policy are:

-We acknowledge that every child or young person who plays or participates in soccer should be able to take part in an enjoyable and safe environment and be protected from poor practice and abuse.
-We Make Footballers recognizes that this is the responsibility of every adult involved in our programs.
+Every child who participates in soccer should be able to take part in an enjoyable and safe environment and be protected from poor practice and abuse.
+We recognize that this is the responsibility of every adult involved in our programs.

 Reporting Concerns

 Safeguarding is everyone's responsibility.
-If you are worried about a child, it is important that you report your concerns — taking no action is not an option.
+If you are worried about a child, taking no action is not an option.

 Anti-Bullying

 We acknowledge bullying as a category of abuse.
 Bullying of any kind is not acceptable within our programs.
-If bullying occurs, all players and parents or guardians should feel confident that incidents will be dealt with promptly.
-Incidents must be reported to the Club Welfare Officer.
+If bullying occurs, all players and parents should feel confident that incidents will be dealt with promptly by local management.
 You can read our full Anti-Bullying Policy at wemakefootballers.us/policies/anti-bullying.

 Whistleblowing